MetaMask/metamask-docs/01_Main_Concepts/07_Best_Practices/00_Registering_Function_Names.md

-# How to get your function name displayed on the MetaMask Confirm Screen instead of "unknown function"
+# Registering Your Contract's Method Names

-_MetaMask uses the parity on-chain registry of function signatures to display method names on the confirm screen._
+MetaMask uses the parity on-chain registry of function signatures to display method names on the confirm screen.
+For many common method names, like token methods, this allows MetaMask to successfully look up the method names by their [method signature](https://solidity.readthedocs.io/en/v0.4.21/abi-spec.html).
+However, sometimes you're using a method that is not in that on-chain registry, and MetaMask will simply display `Unknown Function` to the user.

-To add your contract's function names to this registry, follow the below steps.
+To add your contract's function names to this registry so it shows in the MetaMask interface, follow the below steps.

 1. Go to the [mainnet parity signature registration contract on etherscan](https://etherscan.io/address/0x44691b39d1a75dc4e0a0346cbb15e310e6ed1e86#writeContract)